 She is married to Thruston Morton, Founder and CEO of Global Endowment Management, an investment management firm in Charlotte, NC, and former CEO and CIO of DUMAC, LLC.
 They have two daughters, Whitney and Catie.

-Elected to the Duke University Board of Trustees in 2015, Ms. Morton is a member of the Academic Affairs Committee and the Human Resources Committee.
-She previously served as a member of the Committee on Honorary Degrees.
+Elected to the Duke University Board of Trustees in 2015, Ms. Morton is a member of the Resources Committee, Governance Committee, and the Activating the Global Network Task Force.